trinodb/trino/docs/src/main/sphinx/security/apache-ranger-access-control.md

   <property>
     <name>xasecure.policymgr.clientssl.keystore.credential.file</name>
     <value></value>
-    <description>Path to credential file for the keystore; the credential should be in alias sslKeyStore</description>
+    <description>Path to credential file for the keystore; the credential should be in alias sslKeyStore.
+Only required for two-way SSL.
+This property should not be included for one-way SSL</description>
   </property>

   <property>